susam/tucl/the-unix-command-language.md

 ls &gt;output
 </pre>

-instructs the Shell to run the `ls` command with the standard output redirected to a file called `output`.
+instructs the Shell to run the `ls` command with standard output redirected to a file called `output`.
 This file will be created by the Shell if it does not already exist.
 If it exists, it will be truncated.
 The `ls` (abbreviation of list) command writes an alphabetical list of